markrebec/zuul/README.md

 ##TODO
 * fill out readme + documentation
-* create generators for joining models
-* write specs for generators
-* abstract out ActiveRecord, create ORM layer to allow other datasources
-* create a logger for the ACL DSL stuff and clean up the logging there
 * add some built-in defaults for handling access denied errors and rendering a default template and/or flash message
-* write specs for all the controller mixins
 * clean up errors/exceptions a bit more
 * i18n for messaging, errors, templates, etc.
+* create a logger for the ACL DSL stuff and clean up the logging there
+* write specs for generators
+* write specs for all the controller mixins
+* abstract out ActiveRecord, create ORM layer to allow other datasources

 ## Copyright/License